Major: Interior Design

 He then worked for another top retail design firm, RGLA, but decided to leave and pursue a new path: children’s book illustration.
 And this brought him back to COD, where he took several classes and worked with adjunct faculty Paul Barile on two children’s books.

-Now, as an independent contractor, he currently works with renowned East Coast architect Bruce Nagel + Partners alongside COD alumna Jennifer Bach, with whom he had worked at Charles Sparks + Company.
-Coloma and Bach are focusing on high-end residential homes and retail stores.
+He currently is a design and project coordinator with renowned East Coast architect Bruce Nagel + Partners alongside COD alumna Jennifer Bach, with whom he had worked at Charles Sparks + Company.
+Coloma’s current projects include remodels for Neiman Marcus in Oak Brook and Beverly Hills.

 “Looking at things in retrospect, the road I’ve taken in interior design has been an integral part of my creative journey,” he said.
 “I would also like to give special acknowledgment to my wife, Andrea, as she had been a pillar of support for me.
 My wife and the teachers at COD have been my greatest allies.
 COD’s Interior Design program helped me become a real jack of all trades and a more mature person overall.”